WebGeoServices/multisearch-android/implementation_doc/README.md

 ---
 The library requires to set a `key` for each available API in your MultiSearch implementation, whether it’s a Woosmap API or for Google Places API.

+{:.info}
-> Please refer to the [documentation](https://developers.woosmap.com/support/api-keys/) to get an API Key if necessary.
+Please refer to the [documentation](https://developers.woosmap.com/support/api-keys/) to get an API Key if necessary.

 ```java
     ProviderConfig.Builder builder;